charlesclz03/flowforge/DOCS/project/START_HERE.md

 **Version**: v1.1.0-final
 **Completion**: 100% (Full Bible Alignment)

-> **NOTE**: FlowForge is **COMPLETE**.
+> **NOTE**: Freestyla is **COMPLETE**.
 All core, premium, social, and gamification features are fully built and deployed.
 The project is now ready for global launch.

 ---

-## 🎯 What is FlowForge?
+## 🎯 What is Freestyla?

-**FlowForge** is an AI-powered freestyle rap practice web app that helps aspiring artists:
+**Freestyla** is an AI-powered freestyle rap practice web app that helps aspiring artists:

 - Practice with high-quality beats and synchronized word prompts
 - Record, review, and share practice sessions